 The author of the highly acclaimed Overdiagnosed describes seven widespread assumptions that encourage excessive, often ineffective, and sometimes harmful medical care.

-To maintain a healthy lifestyle, the US Department of Health and Human Services advises the public to “eat smart, exercise regularly, and get routine health screenings.”
-And that is absolutely correct—except for the checkup part.
-The American public has been sold the idea that seeking medical care is one of the most important steps to maintaining wellness.
+The American public has been sold the idea that seeking medical care is one of the most important steps to maintain wellness.
 Surprisingly, medical care is not, in fact, well correlated with good health.
 So more medicine does not equal more health; in reality the opposite may be true.